uidaholib/sbProgram/README.md

 ### Installing

-Simply install all libraries and python 3 before running the program in your favorite command line/terminal program.
+Simply install python 3 and all libraries from `requirements.txt` as described above before running the program in your favorite command line/terminal program.

 Creating a virtual environment is highly recommended so you do not affect your global version of python by installing all of these libraries.
 Information on virtualenv can be found here: https://virtualenv.pypa.io/en/stable/ .
 It is easy and highly recommended.